McBBS: History

 As far as speed goes, McBBS was one of the first to adopt what was (then) high speed modems exceeding 14400 bit/s, the program itself was small and efficiently written, allowing it great speed.
-The program was also Y2K and survived the century changeover.
+The program was also Y2K-compliant and survived the century changeover.
 The last version "McBBS v5.5 rev.3" was featured on the Alliance CD as the multimedia component in a last effort to promote the program when Emperor Multimedia Corporation took over the assets of DMCS Technologies when the companies merged.

 McBBS was marketed exclusively to operators and users of BBS systems over those same BBS public message forums.
 From time to time advertisements were posted over various BBS networks promoting its virtues.
 Since McBBS seemed to be a robust product and yet had a small footprint on the computer's memory and disc this feature was heavily exploited.
 In the early Commodore days the slogan was, "McBBS; The Little BBS That Could", a spoof off the Children's book The Little Engine That Could.
 In the PC years the slogan was, "Sometimes Big Things Come In Small Packages"; this second campaign proving to be the most successful.
 When networking was introduced the ad gleefully played on the product name saying, "You can now do more than just order fries and burgers with it!", clearly answering the critics who teased the product's name by spoofing McDonald's restaurants.

 The Market for the old-style BBS software was eroded by the arrival of the Internet and the Windows GUI operating systems during the late 1990s, and although McBBS had primitive networking capabilities via the FidoNet, and its own proprietary McNET, it was not enough to compete with the internet E-mailing systems, nor could McDonald program a new version fast enough to compete with the arrival of the GUI operating systems.
 McBBS was terminated a short time after.

 For sometime the official history of McBBS was available at the Emperor Multimedia website.
 Emperor Multimedia has since moved on to invest in the entertainment industry, specializing in Multimedia, with assets in internet applications, e-books, databases and web design.
 McDonald (with Emperor Multimedia) later releases of Polishing of Metal, and the Diskery music distribution firm, would once again see him and his company with commercial success.